HimJ379PRO/Divvy-Bikes---BI-Project/README.md

 + **Re-engage Younger Riders:**
   - Student Discounts: Offer discounted memberships or day passes for students, and partner with universities to provide easy access to bikes on or near campuses.

++ **Fitness Challenges:**
+  - Organize fitness challenges or biking events that cater to competitive and fitness-oriented males, offering prizes or recognition for participation and achievements.

 ### Trips by Day-Hour